Thursday, 27 July 2017 Daniel Chow

 Every trading day, we filter out stocks in our trading universe that meet the filter criteria and invest in them, closing on the next trading day where we repeat the process.

-Long-Only Positive Sentiment Filter Strategy
+Long-Only Positive Sentiment Filter for Equity Strategy

 The strategy can be described as follow: